alex-bax/GutenbergRAG/README.md

 ## 📋 Planned features
 #### RAG: Improving quality in retrieval

+  * Hybrid search integrating with BM25 sparse vector algorithms.
-  * Improved semantic context in chunking:
+  * Improved semantic context in the chunks:
-    * ~~Use dynamic chunk lengths depending the semantic context, ensuring that each chunk is as close as possible to having a single meaning, instead of many.~~
     * More context in chunks: Add "who-what-where" sentence summary or similar to each chunk header with cheap LLM.
     * Experiment with other semantic chunkers such as *Statistical chunking* or *Cumulative Semantic chunking*
   * Experiment with better embedding models: Based on the [Hugging Face embedding leaderboard](https://huggingface.co/spaces/mteb/leaderboard) many better models are available.
-  * Hybrid search integrating with BM25 sparse vector algorithms.
   * Add halucination metric to evaluation suite
 #### Production and increased safety
 * Monitoring via [LangFuse](https://langfuse.com/), allowing for tracing the intermediate steps in the answer generation, prompt version control, metrics and even better evaluation.
 * Guardrails to ensure that e.g. underage users wouldn't get inappropiate responses.
 Can be done directly in Azure Foundry, or custom made by adding input and output filters.
 #### Other
-* Parallelization of evaluation by using multiple threads to speed it up
 * Adding interface for embedding models to also make them easily swapable
 * Further API integration tests + test coverage on Azure Devops

 ### Misc